 But applying for business credit isn’t always the most intuitive process in the world.

-That’s why this article is going to break down how to apply for business credit and ultimately how to get a corporate card.
+To help cut through the noise, this article is going to break down how to apply for a business credit and ultimately how to get a corporate card.
 We’ll break down the process to make it as simple as possible to follow.
 But first, let’s quickly review why it’s important to know how to get business credit.

 Because using a personal credit card for business is never a good idea.

-No matter what size or kind of business you run, it’s important to keep your personal finances separate.
+No matter what size or kind of business you run, whether you’re a small business, startup, or an established company, it’s important to keep your personal finances separate.
 The point of establishing business credit rather than being a sole proprietor is to protect you and your family’s assets from any issues resulting from your professional endeavors as a business owner.
 If you don’t separate the two, a business dispute could have personal consequences to your credit.

 Insulating your finances remains possible if you make business purchases with a personal card, but there are potential risks and areas that could be scrutinized should a dispute occur.
 A business card makes every transaction and purchase clean, legitimate, and completely separate from your personal assets.

-The separation not only makes it easier to track your spending patterns, but it also simplifies accounting and taxes.
+The separation not only makes it easier to track your expenses and spending patterns, but it also simplifies accounting and taxes.
 Business expenses are accounted for and then automatically drawn from your business bank account.

 In addition, a business card comes with a higher limit than a personal card, meaning that you have greater spending power.